aeron-codes/dotfiles/README.md

-# My dotfiles for i3 and polybar as well as bg image :D
+# My dotfiles for i3, rofi and polybar as well as bg image :D